-Because the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Notes correspond to the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches, respectively, any portion of the Senior Reduction Amount or Subordinate Reduction Amount that is allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable.
-Such reductions in the Class Principal Balance of the Class 2M-2A or Class 2M-2B Notes will result in a corresponding reduction in the Class Principal Balance or Class 2M-2A or Class 2M-2B Notes will result in a corresponding reduction in the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
+Because the Notes correspond to the related Reference Tranches, any portion of the Senior Reduction Amount or Subordinate Reduction Amount that is allocated to the Reference Tranches will result in a corresponding reduction in the Class Principal Balance of the related Notes.
+Such reductions in the Class Principal Balance of the related Exchangeable Notes will result in a corresponding reduction in the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.